leobeaumont/GoInsight/README.md

 - visualization or statistical tools.

-### Analyst Class
+### Analyzer Class
-The Analyst object is responsible for the automatic analysis of a Go game using the KataGo engine.
+The Analyzer object is responsible for the automatic analysis of a Go game using the KataGo engine.

 It forms the central layer connecting: